ZintleFaltein/ZintleFaltein.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a Data Scientist and educator who thrives at the intersection of science, technology, and people.
-With roots in Botany, I transitioned into Data Science to explore how data can tell stories and drive change.
+With roots in Botany an Biochemistry, I transitioned into Data Science to explore how data can tell stories and drive change.
 At SAND Technologies, I design training programmes, mentor aspiring professionals, and help build strong foundations for future data leaders.
 I’m passionate about inclusive education, impactful work, and continuous learning.